microsoft/botframework-components/skills/declarative/todoskill/BotDesign.md

 conversation.taskContent
 - for interruption in change task content
 - move to dialog? it is not persist between dialogs
+    - wait for patch
 - for local interruption, should always repeat to verify logic

 containsAll
 ordinal

+currentInput
+- indicate current input for GetInput

 settings.displaySize
 settings.interruptScore